wp-plugins/ik-facebook/readme.txt

 = So what's up with this 'Publicly Accessible Page' thing? =

-OK, so here’s the deal:
+OK, so here's the deal:

 Your Facebook Feed needs to come from a Publicly Accessible Facebook page.
-If your page is Private, if its a Personal Profile and not a Page, or if you have an Age Limit set that thus requires the user to login, the plugin won’t be able to display the feed data (it will instead just display the page title, like button, and profile pic – even that can be dependent upon your settings.)
+If your page is Private, if its a Personal Profile and not a Page, or if you have an Age Limit set that thus requires the user to login, the plugin won't be able to display the feed data (it will instead just display the page title, like button, and profile pic – even that can be dependent upon your settings.)

-Here’s how to test if your page is Public or Private:
+Here's how to test if your page is Public or Private:

 Logout of Facebook and then try to visit the Facebook Page in question.
 If Facebook wants you to login to be able to view the Feed, then this page is not Publicly Accessible.
-You just need to update the Page’s relevant settings so that it is.
+You just need to update the Page's relevant settings so that it is.

 = I've set an image width on the options page, but it isn't working! =